mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 This extract comes from the second session in phase 4.
 A similar pattern happened for other sessions in the phase with 10 minutes allocated to this kind of reflection in drama.

 ### Impact of the drama process on reflection

-**My reflections as a practioner from my journal and those emerging from the process of transcribing and analysing the interactions.**
+**My reflections as a practitioner from my journal and those emerging from the process of transcribing and analysing the interactions.**

 Drama scenarios can facilitate reflection on subject matter both in or out of drama.
 In their guidebook for practitioners O'Neill and Lambert outline the value of reflection that happens within drama structures, noting that it is "likely to be more powerful than end-of-session discussion, since it allows individual and group insight to be articulated as part of the context" [-@oneill_drama_1982, p.
 144].
 They propose one way of achieving in-role reflection is to introduce an additional character that acts as an external audience